L1uv1a/GPS-SMS-rescue-device/README.md

 - I2C

 # Challenge
 - The first one is power - energy suplies.
-Because of that our second prototype has been burned down and we are ordering new part, so we do not have demo nor picture yet
+Because of that our second prototype has been burned down and we are ordering new part, so we do not have demo nor picture yet.
+(Don't worry, it has work, it was just burned down because we change battery).
-- The second challenge is soldering components
+- The second challenge is soldering components, we have most of its done, until the device for soldering too strong for SIM part, so it destroyed the SIM part.
+- The third challenge is bad component.
+Our SIM IC firmware is fake, so we have to change it completely.
+- The forth problem is GPS, it cannot recieve location when you in house.
+- The fifth problem is that, this is the first time we make a complete device (not just code or simulation), our member have no experience, so that no one understand the best way to do it.